 By the help of project management reports, we will recognize what is preventing the project from moving faster and have the possibility to break down the various aspects of the project against the project management plan, which was prepared before.

-Types of Project Management Reports
+What are the Types of Project Management Reports?

 There are several types of reports used for project management, however, we will review four different types of reports.
 Each of these types plays an important role during the execution of the project.